100%, or “no adverse impact to receiving waters from trash," by 2025

-Some of the ways CWP is working to meet these goals are:
+Some of the ways the County is working to meet these goals include:

 Do your part to keep litter out of creeks and waterways by following these Best Management Practices (BMPs):

 Minimize the amount of waste you generate.
 Remember your three R's: Reduce, Reuse, Recycle.

 Properly dispose of your trash so that the wind does not carry it to the stormdrain system where it can be conveyed to local waterways.